 Sinfonia performed at GTCYS’ Spring Festival at Orchestra Hall, Minneapolis, on Sunday, May 8, 2016.
 Listen to a sample of their performance of their live performance at that concert of March of the Meistersingers by Richard Wagner (arr.
 Richard Meyer) here.
 Interested in purchasing the full performance?
 Click here to purchase CDs and MP3s!

 Sinfonia repertoire includes playing experience through several sharps and flats.
-Repertoire highlights for spring 2017 include:
+Repertoire highlights for fall 2017 include:

 GTCYS commits to providing an inspiring and comprehensive musical experience to transform students musically, personally, and socially.
 This means engaging the best conductors and sectional coaches, carefully curating musical selections for the best educational experience, performing in high quality venues, sharing music with diverse audiences, providing clear and consistent communications, promoting a welcoming and supportive environment, and putting students first.